 Supplemental: Routine consisting of any dance style or any combination of styles.

-Vocal: Any type of vocal performance.
-Accompaniment may only be on CD and may have only back-up voices.
+Vocal: Any type of vocal performance using one microphone provided by Beyond The Stars.
+Accompaniment may only have only back-up vocals.

-*Only 2 acrobatic tricks are permitted in any dance category except Acro, Open, Character and Supplemental.
-A 1 point deduction will be taken if there are more than 2 tricks in other dance categories.
+*Only 2 acrobatic tricks/passes are permitted in any dance category except Acro, Open, Character, Hip Hop, Pom Pon and Supplemental.

 *Soloists may not compete against themselves in the same performance category.
 (If a dancer has 2 solos in the same dance style one can be moved to supplemental)

-*In a duet, trio, and group 50% of the performers must be different when competing in the same age and performance division.
+*In a duo/trio, or group routine 50% of the performers must be different when competing in the same age and performance division.

 Solo 3 minutes